 Valentines Gifts for Cats

 STRAWBERRY CATNIP DELIGHT: Here’s a basket filled with catnip-infused strawberries (four of them) that looks good enough to eat.
 Don’t worry, it’s fake chocolate, and crinkles with Kitty grabs and rolls on the toys.
-Another cute plush toy from Frisco, the Valentine Strawberry Basket is $8.98.
+Another cute plush toy from Frisco, is the Valentine Strawberry Basket.
 Karma-Kitty loves catnip, so this would get his purrs rumbling.

 GREENIES TREATS FOR CATS: Karma-Kat’s favorite treat helps keep his teeth nice and clean.
 The last time he had his vet checkup, Dr. Clay couldn’t believe his age and said Karma’s teeth looked like a one or two-year-old cat.
 I love Greenies (for dogs, too!)

 OSCILLOT CAT-PROOF FENCE: Karma-Kat doesn’t get to go outside.
 And he wants to join Shadow.
 We take him outside on a harness and leash from time to time.